chriskopher/chriskopher.github.io/projects.md

 ---

 <p class="message">
   Here are my personal projects.
 Have a look around!
-I'll be keeping the posts up-to-date.
+Click on a project to learn more.
 </p>

 <div class="post">